Giant Orchid Grammatophyllum speciosum Blume 1825

 11/09/2010

 The commonly called Giant Orchid, Queen of the Orchids , Sugar Cane orchid or Tiger orchid, Grammatophyllum speciosum Blume 1825 is the largest and heaviest orchid species in the world.
 The orchid can reach a height up to about 3 meters.
 A Grammatophyllum speciosum orchid with a weight of 2 tons was one of the highlights at an exhibition at the Crystal Palace in London in 1851.
-The epiphitic, sometimes lithophytic growing Queen of the Orchids is native to Burma (Myanmar), Thailand, Laos, Vietnam, Malaysia, Indonesia and New Guinea.
+The epiphitic, sometimes lithophytic growing Queen of the Orchids is native to Myanmar (formerly Burma), Thailand, Laos, Vietnam, Malaysia, Indonesia and New Guinea.

 Grammatophyllum speciosum Blume 1825